-The myth of 'the first 90 days' has been added to your bookmarks.
+The myth of 'the first 90 days' has been saved

 Best-selling business books are placing perilous time constraints on newly minted members of a C-suite, but there’s good news for executives: these timeframes are merely a best-selling myth.